EasyOnHard/pokefetcher/README.md

 - -e, --egg-groups: Displays Egg Groups
 - -a, --all-pokemon: Fetch both Types and Forms.
 - --no-img: No Image
-- --shiny-image: Displays the Image as a Shiny
+- --shiny: Displays the Image as a Shiny
 - --animated-image: Displays the Image as a .gif
 - -h, --help: View the Help menu
 - -v, --version: Displays Version Number